Posted on September 12, 2014 in Addiction Recovery

 Helping Your Recovering Loved One Ditch Old Friends

 When you love an addict you go through many trials and challenges.
 When he was still using he probably neglected you.
 He may have used you or even stolen from you.
 You likely stayed up nights worrying.
-Now that he’s in recovery, you feel like a big weight has been lifted—but maybe you are still worrying about him and hoping he won’t start up again.
+Now that he’s in recovery from substance abuse, you feel like a big weight has been lifted—but maybe you are still worrying about him and hoping he won’t start up again.

 One of the biggest contributing factors to relapsing is the presence of old triggers, and former friends from his drug-fueled life can be major triggers.
 Staying sober is his responsibility, but you can contribute by helping him stay away from those harmful friends who are still using.
 Help him cut ties and avoid seeing those people who do not have his best interests at heart.